NavyTitanium/Dns-online-filter/README.md

 # DNS Online Filter
 Decides if provided domains are safe based on DNS threat blocking providers intelligence.
-Does not require to have any blocklist.

-It instead make use of:
+Blocklists are not required.
+Instead, it makes use of the following public DNS resolvers:
 * Quad9 (9.9.9.9, 149.112.112.112)
 * Strongarm (54.174.40.213, 52.3.100.184)
 * SafeDNS (195.46.39.39, 195.46.39.40)
 * ComodoSecure (8.26.56.26, 8.20.247.20)
 * NortonConnectSafe (199.85.126.30, 199.85.127.30)

-public DNS resolvers in parallels to verify if the domain is safe.
+in parallel to verify if the domain is safe.

 If a provider returns either **NXDOMAIN**, **NODATA** or a sinkholed IP address for a specified domain, it will end other queries and return False (domain unsafe).

 If all providers correctly resolve the domain, it will be considered safe.

 You can add as many threat blocking DNS providers as you want to the script.
-Those 5 providers were choose only for the POC.
+The 5 providers were chosen to demonstrate the proof of concept.

 ## Setup
 Requires Python 3.6.